5-year-old girl on life support after sister, 2, killed in I-95 crash

 The children's father told Kelly that he and his wife are staying by Keanna's side in the hospital, praying for a miracle.

-A man, Zachary Schott, and a woman, Raby Rashida, 34, of Deerfield Beach, were also hurt in the crash.
+Raby Rashida, 34, of Deerfield Beach, who was driving the car the girls were in, and Zachary Schott, were also hurt in the crash.
 Rashida was taken to Broward Health Medical Center, while Schott was treated at the scene.
 Both of their injuries were not life-threatening, authorities said.

 The FHP is investigating the cause of the crash.